 Why do young men commit more crimes?

 Given these large disparities in crime commission, victimization, and imprisonment by gender and age, it is natural to ask: Why are young men much more likely to be involved in crime?
-Surely, there may be important biological differences in natural strength and the tendency to use violence between men and women and between the young and the old.
-At the same time, differences in economic opportunities may play some role in explaining high crime rates among young men.
+The discrepancy may be largely driven by biological differences in natural strength and the tendency to use violence between men and women and between the young and the old.
+At the same time, differences in economic opportunities may also play some role in explaining high crime rates among young men.

 An Economic Explanation